W. W. Grainger: COVID-19 pandemic

 Grainger was designated as an essential business during the early days of the coronavirus pandemic.
-Though there were outbreaks of the virus in certain facilities, stricter measures including temperature checks have since been instated.
+Though there were virus outbreaks in certain facilities, stricter measures including temperature checks have since been instated.
 As orders for personal protective equipment (PPE) increased, Grainger and other re-sellers were hit with supply drops and price hikes.

 In March 2020, Grainger was sent a letter from the Wisconsin Department of Agriculture, Trade and Consumer Protection accusing them of price gouging.
 Grainger had increased its prices for surgical masks from $0.17 to $1.00 per mask.
 A spokesman for the company stated that the price increases were a result of increased costs from suppliers and overall shortages of PPE.

-Fastenal Co. and Grainger, two industrial suppliers, also saw surges in PPE sales.
+Fastenal Company and Grainger, two industrial suppliers, also saw surges in PPE sales.
 The AP's data includes $99 million in personal protective equipment sales to 32 states by Fastenal, and $50 million in protective equipment sales to 40 states by Grainger, which said its profits on those sales were affected by increased freight costs and previous contracts with reduced prices.

 Subsidiaries

-Grainger's subsidiary Zoro Tools, Inc. and website zoro.com was launched in 2011 to serve the US small business market through a web-only transaction-based model, while grainger.com serves primarily large and mid-sized customers.
+Grainger's subsidiary Zoro Tools, Inc. and website zoro.com was launched in 2011 to serve the American small business market through a web-only transaction-based model, while grainger.com serves primarily large and mid-sized customers.
+Both online stores also sell products to individuals.

 Monotaro was established in 2000 as a joint venture between Grainger and Sumitomo.
 It has online-only operations serving Japan and other Asian markets.

+Grainger's fastest-growing and most profitable subsidiary, Imperial Supplies, was acquired by the company in 2009.

 Grainger divested Grainger China and Netherlands-based Fabory in 2020.